Seraphic Fire: Educational activities

 In 2018, Seraphic Fire launched the Professional Choral Institute in partnership with the Aspen Music Festival and School to prepare singers specifically for professional ensemble singing.
 The organization also partners with the University of Miami Frost School of Music and the Herb Alpert School of Music at UCLA for artist development programs, including season-long mentorship for undergraduate and graduate vocalists.
+Through the Ensemble Artist Program, undergraduate and graduate vocalists from the University of Miami and UCLA perform alongside Seraphic Fire artists and receive season-long professional mentorship.

 High School Professional Choral Institute students performing with Seraphic Fire at the Wertheim Performing Arts Center at FIU, June 14, 2025.

 In June 2025, Seraphic Fire hosted the High School Professional Choral Institute (HSPCI), a five-day intensive in partnership with Florida International University’s Wertheim School of Music & Performing Arts.
 The program welcomed 56 rising juniors and seniors from 11 Miami-Dade County public schools.
 Students rehearsed and performed alongside Seraphic Fire’s professional artists, receiving mentorship, ensemble training, and career guidance.
 The HSPCI culminated in a concert featuring student singers and Seraphic Fire musicians performing together.

 Students from Comstock Elementary and Kendale Lakes Elementary perform on stage with Seraphic Fire at the Knight Concert Hall in Miami, April 14, 2025.

 Seraphic Fire’s education and outreach programs reach students across South Florida.
-Through the Seraphic Fire Youth Initiative (SFYI), the ensemble served more than 4,000 students from public schools in Miami-Dade, Broward, and Collier Counties with in-school workshops, education concerts, and choral residencies.
+Through the Seraphic Fire Youth Initiative (SFYI), the ensemble served 4,203 students from public schools in Miami-Dade, Broward, and Collier Counties with in-school workshops, education concerts, and choral residencies.
 The Choral Education Residency program provided weekly instruction to elementary students from partner schools, while the organization’s education concerts were presented in venues including the Adrienne Arsht Center and The Parker at The Broward Center.

 Additional programming includes a High School Masterclass for advanced choral students and a Student Conductor in Residence program with doctoral candidates from the University of Miami.
+The Student Conductor in Residence program provides doctoral conducting students with professional experience through score preparation, rehearsal leadership, and mentorship from Seraphic Fire's artistic staff.
 Seraphic Fire also operates StudentAccess, a ticketing initiative that provides complimentary admission to college students to expand access to live classical music.